-If you're using synserve instead of Apache as your server, you can certainly configure your repository's hook scripts to invoke synsync as we've shown here, thereby causing automatic replication from master to slaves.
-Unfortunately, at the time of this writing there is no way to make slave synserve servers automatically proxy write requests back to the master server.
+If you're using svnserve instead of Apache as your server, you can certainly configure your repository's hook scripts to invoke svnsync as we've shown here, thereby causing automatic replication from master to slaves.
+Unfortunately, at the time of this writing there is no way to make slave svnserve servers automatically proxy write requests back to the master server.
+This means your users would only be able to check out read-only working copies from the slave servers.
+You'd have to configure your slave servers to disallow write access completely.
+This might be useful for creating read-only "mirrors" of popular open source projects, but it's not a transparent proxying system.